Imperial College London

-Imperial College London (legally Imperial College of Science, Technology and Medicine) is a public research university in London, United Kingdom.
-Its history began with Prince Albert, consort of Queen Victoria, who developed his vision for a cultural area that included the Royal Albert Hall, Victoria & Albert Museum, Natural History Museum and royal colleges.
-In 1907, Imperial College was established by a royal charter, which unified the Royal College of Science, Royal School of Mines, and City and Guilds of London Institute.
-In 1988, the Imperial College School of Medicine was formed by merging with St Mary's Hospital Medical School.
-In 2004, Queen Elizabeth II opened the Imperial College Business School.
+The Imperial College of Science, Technology and Medicine, known by its trade names Imperial College London and Imperial, is a public research university in London, England.
+Its history began with Prince Albert, husband of Queen Victoria, who envisioned South Kensington as a cultural district with museums, colleges, and the Royal Albert Hall.
+In 1907, these colleges – the Royal College of Science, the Royal School of Mines, and the City and Guilds of London Institute – merged to form Imperial College London.